Reviewed by Phillip Waite, Ph.D.

-Chronic illness does not exist in a vacuum.
 Many people who suffer from chronic illness or pain also experience some level of anxiety or other psychological distress.
-In fact, they are three times as likely as those without chronic illness to show the symptoms of anxiety.
+In fact, they are three times as likely as those that are healthy to show the symptoms of anxiety.
 There are several signs that your illness has triggered anxiety:

 - Constant worry over the effects of your illness

 - Sleep disruptions, such as insomnia or nightmares

 - Noticeable change in mood when discussing health